Song of the Prairies

 Advertising:

-Andrew was very busy at the time with other commissions, and so he asked his trusty student who had also brilliantly copied Centenary Firedances, to take on the copying of the much bigger Song of the Prairies.
+Andrew was very busy at the time with other commissions, and so he asked his trusty student who had also brilliantly copied Centenary Firedances, to take on the copying of the much bigger Song of the Prairies, a huge undertaking.
 (No computers to do the job in those days.)

 Programme: